ws-garcia/VBA-CSV-interface/index.md

 # Introductory things
 {: .fs-9 }

-VBA CSV interface simplify the work with Comma Separated Value (CSV) files, allowing you to exchange information between an VBA array and an external CSV file without using Excel Worksheets, neither any external reference such as MS Scripting Runtime.
+VBA CSV interface simplifies work with Comma Separated Value (CSV) files, allowing you to exchange information between an VBA array and an external CSV file without using Excel Worksheets, neither any external reference such as MS Scripting Runtime.
 {: .fs-6 .fw-300 }